Mount Shuksan in winter North Cascades

 Liberty Bell Mountain Washington PassLiberty Bell Mountain North Cascades #61304 Purchase

 My last post featured a hike up to Maple Pass along the North Cascades Highway of Washington State.
 This post will feature the second part of that short trip.
 Not far up the road from Rainy Pass and the Maple Pass trailhead is one of the premier areas of the North Cascades, Washington Pass.
 Sitting at 5477′ this is the high point of the North Cascades Highway.
 It also features one of the best views of dramatic mountain scenery in the state accessible by vehicle.
-During the winter months the pass closes due to deep snows and hazardous avalanche conditions.
+During the winter months, the pass closes due to deep snows and hazardous avalanche conditions.

 Proudly guarding the pass is Liberty Bell Mountain and its attendant peaks, The Minute Man and Early Winters Spires.
 All of these and surrounding peaks are composed of a pinkish type of granite carved from the Golden Horn Batholith.
-The quality of rock attracts climbers from all over the globe, and in early spring ski mountaineers.
+The quality of the rock attracts climbers from all over the globe and in early spring ski mountaineers.

 Kangaroo Ridge, Washington Pass MeadowsKangaroo Ridge from Washington Pass #61316 Purchase